 • If the target NF is an SMF, the UAS NF further determines the target SMF for revocation and continues step 3b.

 3a or 3b.
-The UAS NF sends to either the target NF, i.e., the target AMF or the target SMF the UUAA revocation message for the UE identified by the GPSI and the PDU session identified by the GPSI and the IP address.
+The UAS NF sends to the target NF, i.e., either the target AMF or the target SMF, the UUAA revocation message, including the revocated CAA-Level UAV ID, for the UE identified by the GPSI and the PDU session identified by the GPSI and the IP address.

 3c.
 The UAS NF responds back to the USS indicating that authorization revocation request has been successfully initiated as in TS 23.256 and the UAS NF shall delete the UUAA context.

-4. The target NF i.e., either the target AMF or the target SMF on receiving UUAA revocation notification message, determines to send UUAA revocation indication to the UE.
-The target NF (either an AMF or an SMF) informs the UE that UUAA is revoked and takes actions as described in TS 23.256 [3] with the following adaptations.
+4. The target NF i.e., either the target AMF or the target SMF on receiving UUAA revocation notification message, determines to send UUAA revocation indication to the UE along with the received CAA-Level UAV ID.
+The target NF (either an AMF or an SMF) informs the UE that UUAA for the CAA-Level UAV ID is revoked and takes actions as described in TS 23.256 [3] with the following adaptations.

 4a.
-If the target NF is AMF, the AMF shall send UUAA revocation indication in the UCU procedure as described in TS 23.526 Clause 5.2.7 and the AMF shall delete the UUAA context being revoked.
+If the target NF is AMF, the AMF shall send the received CAA-Level UAV ID and UUAA revocation indication in the UCU procedure as described in TS 23.526 Clause 5.2.7 and the AMF shall delete the UUAA context being revoked.

 4b.
-If the target NF is SMF, the SMF shall send UUAA revocation indication in a network initiated PDU session release process as described in TS 23.526 Clause 5.2.7 and the SMF shall delete the UUAA context being revoked.
+If the target NF is SMF, the SMF shall send the received CAA-Level UAV ID and UUAA revocation indication in a network initiated PDU session release process as described in TS 23.526 Clause 5.2.7 and the SMF shall delete the UUAA context being revoked.

-5. The UE on receiving UAA revocation indication shall delete all UUAA related authorization data corresponding to the CAA-Level-UAV ID and the UE sends an UAA revocation acknowledgement to the target NF which provided the UUAA revocation indication.
+5. The UE on receiving the CAA-Level UAV ID and UAA revocation indication shall delete all UUAA related authorization data corresponding to the CAA-Level-UAV ID and the UE sends an UAA revocation acknowledgement to the target NF which provided the UUAA revocation indication.

-Editor's Note: It is FFS, if the 3GPP network need to provide the CAA-level UAV ID to the UAV when provided by the USS for the revocation.

 *** END OF CHANGES ***